Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange - - Hubbard models

 Finally, we can compute the scaling dimensions of the electron and spin operators at the red fixed point of Fig.~\ref{fig:tJrg}.
 As in Section~\ref{sec:SYRG}, these scaling dimensions are protected by the Berry phase term in Eq.~(\ref{ZtJ}) that imposes the SU($1|2$) commutation relations at any fixed at non-zero $g^\ast$ and $\gamma^\ast$.
 So we are able to compute the exponents in Eq.~(\ref{defRQb}) to all loop order; we find

 We now restore the self-consistency condition in Eq.~(\ref{defRQ}), and find the self-consistent values $r=0$ and $d=2$.
-These self-consistent exponents are in precise accord with the exponents obtained from the large $M$ computation in Eq.~(\ref{tJ26}), as was also the case for the insulating magnet in Section~\ref{sec:SYRG}.
+These self-consistent exponents are the same as those obtained for the doped SY spin liquid case in the large $M$ computation of Eq.~(\ref{tJ26}).
 There is however an interesting difference that will benefit from further study: the electron correlator in Eq.~(\ref{tJ26}) is allowed to have particle-hole asymmetry with $A_+ \neq A_-$, but that is not the case for the present RG analysis.